 several other ways in real browsers that elements can be made invisible,

-such as with the visibility
+such as with the visibility or display CSS

 properties. but relevant to screen reader users.
 The